E. T. A. Hoffmann: Berlin

 King Frederick William III of Prussia appointed an Immediate Commission for the investigation of political dissidence; when he found its observance of the rule of law too frustrating, he established a Ministerial Commission to interfere with its processes.
 The latter was greatly influenced by Commissioner Kamptz.
 During the trial of "Turnvater" Jahn, the founder of the gymnastics association movement, Hoffmann found himself annoying Kamptz, and became a political target.
 When Hoffmann caricatured Kamptz in a story (Meister Floh), Kamptz began legal proceedings.
 These ended when Hoffmann's illness was found to be life-threatening.
 The King asked for a reprimand only, but no action was ever taken.
 Eventually Meister Floh was published with the offending passages removed.

+Death

 Hoffmann died of syphilis in Berlin on 25 June 1822 at the age of 46.
 His grave is preserved in the Protestant Friedhof III der Jerusalems- und Neuen Kirchengemeinde (Cemetery No. III of the congregations of Jerusalem Church and New Church) in Berlin-Kreuzberg, south of Hallesches Tor at the underground station Mehringdamm.